mayesidev/BabelFizz/README.md

 # BabelFizz

-A project to implement FizzBuzz (and maybe more) solutions in many different programming languages.
+A project to implement a solution for FizzBuzz in different programming languages.

 ## FizzBuzz Description

-1. Count from 1 to 100.
+Print out sequential numbers from 1 to n, except when the number is divisible by-

-2. Print out each number sequentially, except-
+* 3, then print "Fizz" instead.
-    * Print "Fizz" instead, for numbers divisible by 3.
+* 5, then print "Buzz" instead.
-    * Print "Buzz" instead, for numbers divisible by 5.
+* Both 3 and 5, then print "Fizz Buzz" instead.

-    * Print "Fizz Buzz" instead, for numbers divisible by both 3 and 5.
+See [expected-output.txt](.\expected-output.txt) for an example where n=100.